 Voluntarily organized by students, sport clubs exist for the purpose of furthering a common interest in a physical activity through competition, instruction, participation, or performance.
-Students elect their own officers, draft their own constitution, request facility space, get approval for and make travel arrangements, schedule contests with other teams, develop contracts with officials and artists, fund raise and manage their budget.
+Students elect their own officers, draft their own constitution, request facility space, get approval for and make travel arrangements, schedule contests with other teams, develop contracts with officials and artists, and manage their budget.

 |Pulse (Hip Hop)|

 Pulse provides the opportunity for members of the Ithaca College community to express themselves through the medium of hip-hop.
 As a club based largely around public performance and community service, Pulse is very visible on and off campus throughout the year.